 Bringing Chloe home was an exciting and confusing time.
-After surviving the long drive home from the hospital (which was scary as hell with a 5lb baby), everyone went into action.
+After surviving the long drive home from the hospital (which was scary as heck with a 5lb baby), everyone went into action.
 Carl dashed to open the door, I leaped to unlatch the car seat, and Chloe pooped her pants.
 We didn’t have cloth diapers at the time.

 Who knew such a teeny tiny preemie could make such a big mess?
 Awesome.

 To deal with The Awesome (which was scary as hell considering Chloe was only 5lbs), I reached for the newborn-sized Pampers given to us by the hospital.
 Chloe must have been comfortable in her new home, ’cause before I could secure the fresh diaper to her nether regions, she peed on it.